 We use two formats for serving communion at State College Presbyterian Church.
 When there are two Sunday morning services, communion is by intinction at the 9:00 am service and by pew service at the 11:15 am service.
-On Ash Wednesday, Maunday Thursday, Easter (8 am), intinction is also used.
-When there is one Sunday morning service only (June 30 and August 18 in 2013), communion is by pew service.
+On Ash Wednesday, Maundy Thursday, intinction is also used.
+When there is one Sunday morning service only (June 26, July 24, and August 28 in 2016), communion is by pew service.
 Gluten-free rice crackers are used for intinction at each service that (intinction) communion is offered.
 Gluten-free shortbread is prepared for the trays for pew service and those not wishing to take communion by intinction.
 All “bread” is now gluten-free.

 For more information about communion, please contact Dean Lindsey, pastor (238-2422).